Our firm is handling Camp Lejeune water contamination lawsuits around the country.

 - Non-Hodgkin’s lymphoma

 Another element that will make a CLJA case stronger is the length of the plaintiff’s residency or employment at Camp Lejeune.
-Plaintiffs who lived or worked at Camp Lejeune for longer time periods (e.g., years as opposed to months) will have stronger claims because they had more exposure to the contaminated water.
+Plaintiffs who lived or worked at Camp Lejeune for longer periods (e.g., years as opposed to months) will have stronger claims because they had more exposure to the contaminated water.

 Second Tier Camp Lejeune Cases May Take Longer to Settle

 Plaintiffs with health conditions that are not considered presumptively connected to Camp Lejeune will still be able to bring CLJA cases and get compensation.
-There is evidence connecting the Camp Lejeune water to a number of other diseases and adverse health conditions.
+There is evidence connecting the Camp Lejeune water to several other diseases and adverse health conditions.
 However, these cases may not settle as quickly.
 Diseases that may be in this second-tier group include cervical cancer, prostate cancer, colon cancer, ovarian cancer, lung cancer, and breast cancer.

 JAG may make some attempt to settle these “second tier” Camp Lejeune cases during the administrative claim phase.
 But the offers will probably be lower.
 A higher percentage of these cases will probably move past the administrative claim phase.
 So a Camp Lejeune lawsuit would need to be filed in the U.S. District Court for the Eastern District of North Carolina.

 There will probably be some type of consolidated discovery process established that will be more streamlined and efficient than discovery in a normal tort case.
-Part of the reason for this is that only two facts will be in dispute in Camp Lejeune cases: (1) did the plaintiff live or work at Camp Lejeune during the relevant time period, and (2) is there sufficient evidence linking the plaintiff’s injury to the water at Camp Lejeune.
+Part of the reason for this is that only two facts will be in dispute in Camp Lejeune cases: (1) did the plaintiff live or work at Camp Lejeune during the relevant period, and (2) is there sufficient evidence linking the plaintiff’s injury to the water at Camp Lejeune.
 But each Camp Lejeune lawsuit is its own individual claim and how long that case takes to settle will depend on the facts of that claim.

 Contact Our Camp Lejeune Water Contamination Lawyers